turgeonmaxime/f19-stat4690/content/_index.md

 # General Information

-This is the course website for STAT 4690: Applied Multivariate Analysis.
-This course aims to provide students with a broad overview of techniques used in multivariate statistical analysis.
+This is the course website for **STAT 4690: Applied Multivariate Analysis**.
+This course aims to provide students with a broad overview of techniques used in multivariate statistical analysis, with an emphasis on *Multivariate Linear Regression* and *Principal Component Analysis*.
 At the end of the course, students will be able to

   - make decisions on how and when to use the techniques discussed in class;
   - apply and assess multivariate methods on real data;